Why Do I Need An IRS Number When Importing Into The US?

 6 Steps to Submitting Documentation to Your Customs Broker

-If you run into this scenario, and your import documentation included an IRS number, it could be for one of two reasons.
+If Customs stopped a shipment that included an IRS number, it could be for two reasons.

-1. First, the Ultimate Consignee of the shipment had never purchased goods from a foreign party and therefore is not in US Customs database.
+• Missing from CBP Database: The ultimate consignee of the shipment had never purchased goods from a foreign party and therefore is not in the US Customs database.

-2. Another likely culprit for this delay could be a deactivated account.
-Deactivation happens when more than a year has passed since the Ultimate Consignee last received an import.
+• A deactivated account: Deactivation happens when more than a year has passed since the ultimate consignee last received an import.

 5 Most Common Mistakes To Avoid When Importing Into The US

-Your customs broker can query the Ultimate Consignee information with US Customs and advise you if they have an active 5106 on file.
-This is a simple, and proactive step that can save you a lot of hassle.
+Your customs broker can query the ultimate consignee information with US Customs and advise you if they have an active 5106 on file.
+This simple and proactive step can save you much hassle.

-In summary, if you are selling to US buyers from outside of the US and you are responsible for declaring the goods at the port of entry, you must ensure your buyer has an IRS number.
-If they do not, work with your customs broker to get one.
+In summary, if you are selling to US buyers from outside the US and are responsible for declaring the goods at the port of entry, you must ensure your buyer has an IRS number.
+If they do not, your customs broker can connect you with the necessary resources available to apply for one.
 We are here to help!

 Want To Learn More About Importing Into The US?

-Get a comprehensive understanding of the process involved with our seminar on How To Import Into The US
+Get a comprehensive understanding of the process involved with our on-demand How To Import Into The US course.

 Share this post